app-icon

 P.K.
 Banerjee (Source: East India Football)

+Banerjee was a mercurial forward in his playing days as he was a versatile player who could play any role in the front line.
+He was a child prodigy as he made his senior debut at just 15 years of age.
+Banerjee is known for his quick burst of pace and ability to take on defenders.
 He was an elite playmaker with excellent passing range.
 Together with Chini Goswami and Tulsidas Balram, he formed one of the best attacking trios in Indian history.
 He scored an important equaliser at the 1960 Summer Olympics against France and was a driving force in their 1962 Asian Games triumph.
-He became one of the Indian football legends for all his feats.
+He became one of the biggest footballing names in India for all his feats.

 P.K.
-Banerjee’s National Bio
+Banerjee’s stats

 1. Sunil Chhetri (Striker)